 With heavy traffic, you also have the chance of waves combining and creating waves that you cannot paddle over or through.
 You can end up being pushed onto shore in an unfamiliar area or being unable to make it to your destination or back to where you put in.

-6. Wear A Life Vest
+6. Wear A Good Fitting Life Vest When Pregnant

 While it may seem like common sense, not everyone likes wearing a life vest.
 This goes double for pregnant women; the vests are usually ill-fitting, uncomfortable, and can easily rub a rash anywhere and everywhere.